nhistory/project-manage-app/README.md

 An application to manage clients and project data that can make CRUD functionality with simple web page.

-- Built backend with expressjs and handled by using graphQL.
+- Built backend with expressjs and handled by using graphQL mutation.
 - Used graphiql for checking graphql schema on the browser.
 - Made cloud-based database by using mongodb atlas and controled with mongodb compass.
+- Build client side with React and apollo, graphql, react-router-dom, react-icons packages.

 ## Initialize application
 - initialize project: ```npm init -y``` -> ```package.json``` created